kksgandhi/personal_site/Educational_Game_Design_Narrative-Chaima.md

 Good games create engagement, engagement creates learning, but the link between *engaging games* and learning is not in the literature.

 Why have games with narrative failed in the past to improve [[learning]]?
 It's because narrative elements are unrelated to the [[gameplay]] or subject.
-It also makes the game longer, which should be accounted for. (tag: [[chocolate covered broccoli]])
+It also makes the game longer, which should be accounted for. (tag: [[intrinsic integration]])

 There was a powerpoint vs a game [56] and the friggin powerpoint won out.